pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

   (driver, accessible by node) and sufficient capacity for the volume attributes (storage class vs. ephemeral)

+The specified volume size is compared against `MaximumVolumeSize` if available, otherwise `AvailableCapacity`.
+A pool which has neither is considered unusable at the moment and ignored.

 ## Design Details

 ### Test Plan